-Cutting Rehab and Treatment Centers
+Cutting and Self-Harm Rehab Centers

-How Do I Get Help for Cutting?
+How to Get Help for Cutting or Self-Harm

 What Is “Cutting”?

 Cutting is one form of self-harm and has, in fact, been cited as the most common type of self-injurious behavior.1

 - Self-harm has been described as a “deliberate act to destroy one’s body tissue without a conscious intent to die.”

 - Cutting is further distinguished by the use of cutting instruments.
 But it excludes body modification techniques such as tattooing and body piercing.2

 Cutting is often referred to as non-suicidal self injury (NSSI).
 And unlike drug and alcohol addictions – which often have very public consequences, with friends and family intervening to recommend rehab – self-harm is often done in isolation.